 The Mt.
 Paran-Northside Citizens Association was organized in October 1984 as a nonprofit tax exempt corporation under the provisions of Section 501(c)(4) of the Internal Revenue Code.
 Its area is bounded by Northside Drive on the east and I-75 on the west and extends from Nancy Creek on the south to Long Island Creek on the north According to the Bylaws, the objectives and purposes of the Corporation are to organize the residents of the Area and other interested persons; to keep its members informed of the problems and needs of the Area; to promote a forum for their concerns relating to the Area; and to promote the interests and maintain the integrity of the Area.

-The activities of MPNCA are governed primarily by the Board of Directors, which currently consists of 20 voting members and officers.
-Annual dues are set at the discretion of the Board of Directors and are presently $250.00 per household.
+The activities of MPNCA are governed primarily by the Board of Directors, which consists of between 8 - 30 voting members and officers.
+Annual dues are set at the discretion of the Board of Directors and are presently $285.00 per household.

 Officers serve one-year terms.
 The Board of Directors is divided into two groups.
 One group is elected to serve two-year terms in the alternating years, thus giving the Board a number of experienced members every year.
 The election of officers and Board members takes place at the Annual Meeting.